+The specific form of the potentials with unit prefactor enables an analytical approach to perturbation dynamics while representing two distinct dynamical situations; this is expanded upon in Sec.~\ref{secApprox}.
+These values naturally reproduce the degenerate classical case $q\rightarrow q_\text{cl}$ (i.e., for large $|\eta|$), namely

+with $q_\text{cl}$ and $p_\text{cl}$ the classical solutions \eqref{qpSol}.
+We shall however in what follows assume that $\chi$ is an arbitrary real parameter and restrict attention to these particular cases whenever necessary.
+Figure~\ref{FigPots} emphasises some possible cases with $\chi_\F<\chi < \chi_\C$, together with two examples for $\chi < \chi_\F$ and $\chi > \chi_\C$, illustrating that the points $\chi_\C$ and $\chi_\F$ do not lead to anything particular apart from the fact that they permit a simple writing of the potential.
+In fact, in the large time limit $\omega\tau\gg 1$, the term proportional to $\chi$ in both Eqs.~\eqref{Vs} and \eqref{Vchi} is in any way negligible and it can be checked explicitly that the classical case \eqref{Vcl} is also recovered for any value of $\chi$.

-The ambiguity is clear from Fig~\ref{FigPots}: the parameter $\chi$ stems from the arbitrary choice that is made among various classically equivalent theories to quantize.
+The ambiguity is clear from Fig~\ref{FigPots}: The parameter $\chi$ stems from the arbitrary choice that is made among various classically equivalent theories to quantize.
 Once this choice is made, and the factor ordering is taken care of, the potential for the perturbations is completely fixed, but it depends on the actual value of $\chi$, which is \emph{a priori} not fixed by any physical principle.
 The resulting spectrum, to which we now turn, therefore also depends on this unphysical parameter, thereby leading to ambiguous physical predictions.

-A more detailed examination of Eqs.~\eqref{Vc} and \eqref{Vf} however shows that the ambiguity is twofold.
-Using the fluid parametrization yields $\chi = \chi_\F < 0$, which is entirely fixed once the barotropic index of the equation of state $w$ and the background solution \eqref{solsem} are known.
-On the other hand, the conformal case depends on $\chi=\Ts/{(\K\Ns)}$, which is not fixed by the background but rather by the quantization procedure, with the special case $\chi=\chi_\C=\chiC>0$ again solely fixed by the equation of state.
-Therefore, the first question to address concerns the sign of $\chi$ and, for positive values, its numerical value.
+A more detailed examination of Eq.~\eqref{chidef} however shows that the ambiguity is twofold.
+Using the so-called ``fluid parametrization'' $r=0$ yields $\chi = \chi_\F < 0$, which is entirely fixed once the barotropic index of the equation of state $w$ and the background solution \eqref{solsem} are known.
+On the other hand, the conformal case $r=r_\F$ depends on $\chi=\mathfrak{T}_{r_\F} / (\mathfrak{K} \mathfrak{N}_{r_\F})$, which is not fixed by the background but rather by the quantization procedure.
+The special case $\chi\to \chi_\C=\chiC>0$, again solely fixed by the equation of state, belongs to the second category and will be called in what follows ``conformal parametrization.''